TU2021/UCAS_Project_EvolutionaryComputation/README.md

 Details can be found in the pdf file of the report.

-Thanks to my teammates:  Yaocheng Zhang， Kaixuan Xu and  Wei Bao.
+Thanks to my teammates: Yaocheng Zhang, Kaixuan Xu and Wei Bao.